MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-view.md

 keywords: feedback, engagements, work items, bugs, feature requests, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Feedback: View, Vote and Comment
+# View, Vote and Comment on Feedback

+## How to view feedback

 By default, the most recent feedback from engagements you belong to is shown on the MS Collaborate **Overview** page.

-## How to view feedback

 To view feedback in the **All Feedback** page:
 1. From the Dashboard, click on the feedback icon or select **Feedback** menu item in the left navigation.
 This takes you to the **All Feedback** page.